FlexMeasures/flexmeasures/documentation/tut/toy-example-reporter.rst

 .. code-block:: bash

-    $ flexmeasures add toy-account --kind reporting
+    $ flexmeasures add toy-account --kind reporter

 Under the hood, this command is adding the following entities:
     - A yearly sensor that stores the capacity of the grid connection.
     - A power sensor, `Headroom`, to store the remaining capacity for the battery.
 This is where we'll store the report.
-    - A `ProfitReporter` configured to use the prices that we setup in Tut.
+    - A `ProfitLossReporter` configured to use the prices that we setup in Tut.
 Part II.
     - Three sensors to register the profit of running the process of Tut.
 Part III.

 Let's check it out!